reyaboj/beaglebone-morse-decoder/doc/README.md

 $ node src/mock_server.js 'MY MESSAGE IS HERE'
 ```

+NOTE: The firebase key is not in version control, so even if you follow the instructions above, this will not run.

+Both server modules look for the `morsedecoder-key.json`.

 You should be seeing some output on the console.
 To open the client, visit [morsedecoder-fc3e1.firebaseapp.com](https://morsedecoder-fc3e1.firebaseapp.com).

 Testing